Avabjwill/API-Keys/README.md

 # How to Use API Keys
-This document describes the use of API Keys with OpenWeather by using Server-side calls.
-This document does not describe the use of Client Side API
+This document describes API Keys with OpenWeather API by using Server-side calls.
+This document does not describe the use of Client Side API.

 # Server Side API
 *Server-side APIs* allow developers to access data made available by third-party companies and organizations.
 The reason the APIs are called server-side APIs is because the code executes on the server before being is sent to the browser.